 During 2005, we adopted the 2005 Stock Incentive Plan (the "Stock Incentive Plan") which replaced our Amended and Restated 1992 Stock Option Plan which expired in July of 2005.
 An aggregate of four million shares of Class B Common Stock has been reserved under the Stock Incentive Plan.
-There were 1,148,000, 888,650 and 41,450 stock options, net of cancellations, granted during 2006, 2005 and 2004, respectively.
-The per option weighted-average grant-date fair value of options granted during 2006, 2005 and 2004 was \$16.07, \$16.08 and \$17.64, respectively.
+There were 1,349,500, 1,021,625 and 821,475 stock options, net of cancellations, granted during 2007, 2006 and 2005, respectively.
+The per option weighted-average grant-date fair value of options granted during 2007, 2006 and 2005 was \$9.39, \$16.07 and \$16.08, respectively.
 Stock options to purchase Class B Common Stock have been granted to our officers, key employees and directors under our above referenced stock option plans.
 All stock options were granted with an exercise price equal to the fair market value on the date of the grant.
 Options are exercisable ratably over a four-year period beginning one year after the date of the grant.
 All outstanding options expire five years after the date of the grant.

 Compensation cost related to stock options is recognized under the straight-line method over the stated vesting period of the award.
-The fair value of each option grant was estimated on the date of grant using the Black-Scholes option-pricing model with the following weighted average assumptions used for the eight option grants that occurred in 2005 and 2004; the 2006 weighted average assumption ranges were based upon the twenty-four option grants that occurred between 2002 and 2006 that were granted or have vestings after January 1, 2006:
+The fair value of each option grant was estimated on the date of grant using the Black-Scholes option-pricing model with the following weighted average assumptions used for the four option grants that occurred in 2005; the 2006 weighted average assumptions were based upon the twenty-four option grants that occurred between 2002 and 2006 that were granted or have vestings after January 1, 2006 and the 2007 weighted average assumptions were based upon the twenty-two option grants that occurred between 2003 and 2007 that were granted or have vestings after January 1, 2006.

-Year Ended December 31, 2006 2005 2004
+Year Ended December 31, 2007 2006 2005

-Volatility 39% 38% 47%
+Volatility 31% 39% 38%

 Interest rate 4% 4% 4%

-Expected life (years) 3.9 3.8 3.8
+Expected life (years) 3.7 3.9 3.8

 Forfeiture rate 6% 6% 6%

-Dividend yield 0.5% 0.7% 0.7%
+Dividend yield 0.6% 0.5% 0.7%